Bio724/Bio724-Lecture-Notes/lecture-data-wrangling-unix/installing-software.md

 sudo apt install gawk
 ```

-This time we invoked `apt` by prefixing it with the `sudo` command ("super user do"). `sudo` is the command line equivalent of saying "invoke the following command with Administrator priveleges".
+This time we invoked `apt` by prefixing it with the `sudo` command ("super user do"). `sudo` is the command line equivalent of saying "invoke the following command with Administrator privileges".
 Like on a Mac or Windows machine, for security reasons, installing software "globally" on a Unix-based system requires you have administrative rights on a system.
 You'll be prompted to enter your password (your NetID password in the case of your VM) before the `apt install` subcommand will work.

 ### Your turn